-At the end of the course, a student will be able to demonstrate the ability to understand and analyse issues concerning water law and policy, conflicts and governance from a broad perspective encompassing their economic, social and environmental dimensions.
-Students will acquire knowledge of basic concepts and principles underlying the regulation, management and conservation of water, focusing on national, regional examples in the international context in which governance evolves and the increasing importance of conflicts in the water sector.
+At the end of the module, a student should be able to demonstrate the ability to understand and analyse issues concerning water justice, water law, and water governance from a broad perspective encompassing their economic, socio-political and environmental dimensions.
+Students will acquire knowledge of the basic concepts and principles underlying the governance, regulatory reform, management and conservation of water in the global South, focusing on national, regional examples in the international context in which governance evolves.

 Method of assessment

 • Coursework (book review): 30% (1000 words)

 - Ken Conca & Erika Weinthal eds, Oxford Handbook of Water Politics and Policy (Oxford University Press, 2018).

 - Elizabeth Jane Macpherson, Indigenous Water Rights in Law and Regulation: Lessons from Comparative Experience (Cambridge University Press, 2019).

 - Bronwen Morgan, Water on Tap: Rights and Regulations in the Transnational Governance of Urban Water Services (Cambridge University Press, 2011).

 - Alistair Rieu-Clarke, Andrew Allan, Sarah Hendry eds, Routledge Handbook of Water Law and Policy (Routledge, 2019).

 - Farhana Sultana & Alex Loftus eds, Water Politics – Governance, Justice and the Right to Water (Routledge, 2019).